Trustpilot

 After years of supporting charitable veterinary care in Egypt, we're taking it to the next level.
 We’ve begun fundraising for a mobile veterinary clinic, which will be equipped with X-ray, ultrasound, essential medications, and the tools needed to provide much-needed care to these hardworking horses.

+In addition to equines, we hope to expand our efforts to care for stray dogs, cats, and livestock that local communities rely on for survival.
 The van will be fully equipped and stocked with supplies to treat colic, wounds, abscesses, choke, birthing difficulties, and other conditions that currently cause unnecessary suffering and death in the areas surrounding the pyramids.

 How You Can Help